 The North American Masters Tournament

 The North American Masters Tournament (NAMT) is the North American continental championship.
 The tournament was originally called the North American Ing Cup, and featured a field of sixteen amateur players from Canada, Mexico and the United States.
 In 2007, the Ing Cup was merged with the North American Masters Tournament to become the NAIM.
 As of the 2013 event, it is officially the North American Masters Tournament Again.
 The tournament format matches sixteen of North America's strongest amateurs and professionals in a 4-round Swiss tournament to determine a champion.
 This tournament is run each year at the US Go Congress and is one of North America's most heavily contested events.
+As of 2014, the NAMT is a combined 9-round tournament with the top section of the US Open.
+Players in the event who qualify for the NAMT are eligible for NAMT reserved prizes additional to the main tournament prizes.

 The field of the North American Ing Masters is filled with professionals and amateurs from North American countries.
 Players are selected for the tournament in the following order: